nikivanstein/GSAreport/README.md

 ```
 @ARTICLE{9903639,
-    author={Stein, Bas Van and Raponi, Elena and Sadeghi, Zahra and Bouman, Niek and Van Ham, Roeland C. H. J. and Bäck, Thomas},
+    author={Stein, Niki van and Raponi, Elena and Sadeghi, Zahra and Bouman, Niek and Van Ham, Roeland C. H. J. and Bäck, Thomas},
     journal={IEEE Access},
     title={A Comparison of Global Sensitivity Analysis Methods for Explainable AI With an Application in Genomic Prediction},
     year={2022},